InteragencyEcologicalProgram/zooper/README.md

   - Consistent taxonomic categories
   - No plankters counted more than once
   - Sacrifices some taxonomic resolution
-  - Removes taxa with no relatives in all datasets (eg., Annelida)
+  - Removes taxa with no relatives in all datasets (e.g., Annelida)

 ## For specific taxa analyzers